-Although the Louisiana Supreme Court website is outdated and difficult to navigate, they do provide forms on their website to help self-represented individuals and attorneys file motions, briefs, and other court documents easily.
-They do have a page that lists each court location so court records may be filed in person.
+Although the state court website (la.gov) is outdated and difficult to navigate, they do provide forms on their website to help self-represented individuals and attorneys file motions, briefs, and other online records easily.
+They do have a page that lists each court location so records may be filed in person.
 They also offer an e-filing option for anyone to use.
-Patrons must first register for an account and then log in to use the system.
+Patrons must first register for an account and then log in to e-file and use the system.
 They also have a section on the website with resources to support self-represented people in cases like small claims and divorce.
 Additionally, you can visit the clerk of court to file and obtain paperwork.
 You may have to wait depending on how busy the clerk's office is at the time.

-Did you know you could use Infotracer to search for Louisiana court records online?
+Did you know you could use Infotracer to search for records online?
 The Infotracer database allows you to access hundreds of court cases in LA, including those in Jefferson Parish, Orleans Parish, Baton Rouge, New Orleans, the Western District, and Caddo Parish.
-According to the Louisiana Public Records Law - LA.
+According to the LA Public Records Law - LA.
 R.S.UTH44:1THU, et seq., the general public is allowed to review criminal records, divorces, death certificates, domestic violence cases, marriages, civil cases, family court issues, vital records, land records, dockets, bankruptcies, marriage licenses, civil records, and more!

-Any individual may perform a court records search privately without any reason or special permission.
+Any individual may perform public records search privately without any reason or special permission.
 The only exception is access to private documents which have been sealed through court order or the law.

-Infotracer provides court records on demand from Louisiana district courts, city and parish courts for all judicial districts in the state.
-Try Infotracer today to get instant free access to Louisiana court records using a Louisiana state court records search by name.
+Infotracer provides records on demand from Louisiana district courts, city and parish courts for all judicial districts in the state.
+Try Infotracer today to get instant free access to records using a Louisiana state court records search by name.

 In 2012, the Louisiana courts received 1,640,050 filings.
 In 2016, the number of filings decreased by 18.5% and counted 1,337,146 filings.